About parenting teenagers

 Staying physically healthy and well while parenting teenagers

-Your physical health is vital to your ability to give your teenage children what they need to thrive.
+Your physical health is important to your ability to give your child what they need to thrive.
 For good physical health, you’ll need to look after yourself.

-Physical activity is important for many parts of your life, and 30 minutes a day is what you need to stay physically healthy.
+Physical activity is important for many parts of your life, and 30 minutes a day is recommended to help you stay physically healthy.
 Physical activity is good for mental wellbeing too.
-It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could think about the sports you used to play, or ask friends if they want to play tennis or go for a bike ride.
+It could just be a half-hour walk or an exercise class, but if you’ve got more time as your child gets older, you could join a sports team or ask friends if they want to play tennis or go for a bike ride.

 Healthy eating gives you the energy you need during the day and keeps your body nourished so that it runs at its peak.
 But eating well can be difficult when you’re busy.
-It helps to have some simple food on hand, like fresh vegetables cut up ready to eat with dips, fruit, yoghurt and wholegrain bread.
+It helps to have simple, healthy food on hand, like fresh vegetables cut up ready to eat with dips, fruit, yoghurt and wholegrain bread.

 When you’re raising teenagers, it’s important to make sure you’re meeting your own needs, as well as the needs of your family.
 Raising teenagers is an important job, and looking after yourself helps you do it well.